bundabrg/GeyserReversion/docs/education.md

 ## Generating a Token

-To generate a token you will need to enter the following geyser command:
+To generate a token you will need to enter the following geyser command into the server console, not the in-game chat:

 ```
-/geyser education new
+geyser education new
 ```

 This will provide a URL that a user in the tenancy must open in their browser (any user in the tenancy is fine).
 This will allow them to log into